colerichmond/dsc106/homework/hw2/hw2.md

 Since it was introduced in October of 2018 the Impossible Burger has become a popular alternative to classic sources of protein like beef, chicken, and fish.
-While the promotion of the meat-replacement product inevitabley drew in first-time users looking to form their own opinions, the initial popularity was short-lived in many areas.
+While the promotion of the meat-replacement product inevitabley drew in first-time users looking to form their own opinions, the initial popularity was short-lived in some areas.